We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 How we performed against the transparency, influence and accountability standard

-How involved customers shaped our work July - December 2024
+How involved customers shaped our work January to March 2025

 Customer groups

-We met with customers on the following groups between October and December: Resident Scrutiny Panel; Customer Standards Group; Building Safety Group and attended tenants and residents association meetings in our communities.
+We met with customers on the Resident Scrutiny Panel; Customer Standards Group and Building Safety Group between January and March.

 Resident Scrutiny Panel reviews

-Our RSP concluded their review into how customers can access our services and and the steps we take to prioritise customers according to their needs.
+We continued to work through the action plan from the RSP review into how customers can access our services and and the steps we take to prioritise customers according to their needs.

 • Introducing consistent service level agreements – i.e. the time period in which we commit to responding – across all contact channels.
-This will ensure that customers receive the same standard of service whichever contact method they choose and may also lead to more customers contacting us digitally, freeing up the phone lines for those who need it.
+This ensures customers receive the same standard of service whichever contact method they choose.

-• Reviewing the opening hours of the Customer Service Team.
-This has now been completed – with more call centre staff now available between 8am and 5pm.
+• Reviewing the opening hours of the Customer Service Team. with more call centre staff now available between 8am and 5pm.
 Although the centre now shuts an hour earlier, the allocation of resources better reflects the time of day customers call us.
-We expect customers to see a reduction in the time they have to wait when they contact us on the phone over the coming weeks.
+The amount of time customers have to wait when when they contact us on the phone has reduced.

 • Ongoing promotion of the customer online portal, as a way for customers to manage their home and tenancy at a time to suit them – enhancing convenience and reducing call volumes into the contact centre.

 • Ensuring appointment text messages are issued when an emergency repair is logged.
-This helps to build a customer’s confidence that the situation is being dealt with, while they wait for an operative to attend.
+This builds a customer’s confidence that the situation is being dealt with, while they wait for an operative to attend.

 • Providing the Customer Service Team with access to the repairs cancellations log.
 This means they are able to quickly and easily look up this information and provide customers with the reason why the appointment hasn’t been able to go ahead.
-This provides greater transparency and we hope will help to reduce frustrations with the service.
+This provides greater transparency and thee aim is for it to reduce frustrations with the service.

-• Increase the number of community drop-in and neighbourhood events and communicate these with customers.
-Increasing our visibility in the areas where we have homes will help to provide a more personal and consistent service, and provides a convenient and accessible way for customers to get in touch.
+• Increasing the number of community drop-in and neighbourhood events and communicating these with customers via newsletters and social media.
+Increasing our visibility in the areas where we have homes provides a more personal and consistent service, and provides a convenient and accessible way for customers to get in touch.

 Customer Standards Group